 A staunch Anglican divine whose fierce loyalty to King Charles I during the English Civil War turned him into a persecuted political prisoner.

-Daniel Featley lived and died by the sword of religious controversy.
-Born in 1582, he was a scholar and theologian who rose to prominence as a defender of the Church of England against both Roman Catholics and, increasingly, the rising tide of Puritanism.
-A skilled debater, he engaged in public disputations with Jesuit priests, earning a reputation as a formidable Protestant polemicist.
-His fortunes were tied to the crown; he served as a chaplain to King Charles I and was appointed to the Westminster Assembly in 1643, a body intended to reform the church.
-But Featley’s unwavering royalism made him a target.
-He was soon expelled from the Assembly, accused of being a spy for the king.
-Imprisoned by Parliament in 1644, he endured harsh conditions that broke his health.
-He died in 1645, a casualty of the war of ideas that was tearing England apart, remembered as much for his political martyrdom as for his theological writings.
+Daniel Featley engaged in public disputations with Jesuit priests as a defender of the Church of England.
+Born in 1582, he served as chaplain to King Charles I and was appointed to the Westminster Assembly in 1643, a body intended to reform the church.
+His unwavering royalism made him a target.
+He was expelled from the Assembly, accused of being a spy for the king.
+Parliament imprisoned him in 1644, where harsh conditions broke his health.
+He died in 1645, a casualty of the war of ideas tearing England apart.
+His reputation rests on both his theological writings and his political martyrdom.

 The biggest hits of 1582